atomiclabs/hyperdex/README.md

 > [BarterDEX](https://barterdex.supernet.org) desktop app

-**The app is still in stealth mode, so please don't share it yet.**
+**This app is still in private testing phase.
+The repo has been made public for convenience.
+Please do not share it.**

 ## Install